How can I get more information…

 How can full-time students and teachers enjoy the opera?

 Full-time students with a valid student ID can take advantage of Florentine Student Rush tickets: $15.00 for any available seat in the house (excluding Box).
 Student Rush seats are only available one hour before the performance and only at the Marcus Center Box Office.
 Seating is based on availability.
-Educators may purchase tickets anytime at a 15% discount.
+Students may also purchase tickets ahead of time at a 50% discount.
+Educators may purchase tickets anytime at a 20% discount.

 Do you offer student or senior discounts?